wjge/PeleC/Docs/sphinx_doc/Introduction.rst

       "Liquid fuel injection", "Lagrangian spray model"
       "Coupling between mixture preparation and emissions", "Detailed kinetics including emissions, sectional model for soot with radiation"
       "Mixture preparation dependent on re-entrainment of combustion products", "Realistic piston dish and cylinder wall geometry"

+*PeleC* is compressible part of the envisioned capabilities, which will share integrators, a compatible design, data formats, and shared physics with *PeleLM* which is the corresponding low-Mach code.
+Both codes are built on the AMReX framework.

+Two aspects of the PeleC design space are worth noting: first, the original design space is and engine cylinder, which is a closed volume with relatively straightforward (but not rectangular!) shape.
+Second, PeleC is targeted to be an exascale era code built on AMReX, which suggests an approach to performance that is somewhat forward looking and architecture agile.
+In practical sense what this implies is that PeleC is not optimized for a particular current architecture but rather provides the flexibility and abstractions to (hopefully) rapidly optimize for a particular target.